theprinceraj/Profile-Cards-API/README.md

 ## Dependencies

 - Express.js: The web server framework for handling API requests.
+- canvas: Used to generate profile card images.
-- Puppeteer: Used to generate profile card images.
+- @napi-rs/canvas: Used to generate profile card images.
+- node-fetch

 ## Contributing